pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

 	<figcaption><strong>Figure 5: Fractional flow versus gas void fraction for fundamental versus classical approaches.</strong></figcaption>
 </figure>

 The difference between the fundamental and classical approaches can clearly be seen.
-The fractional flow curves have been tested against 80,000+ datasets and exhibit good predictive qualities.
-Clearly this is not the case for the implied classical fractional flow curve that emerges as the shape of the curve is fundamentally different to that created by the fundamental approach.
+Nagoo notes that the fractional flow curves have been tested against 80,000+ datasets and exhibit good predictive qualities.
+Clearly this is not the case for the implied classical fractional flow curve that emerges as the shape of the curve (left-hand chart in Figure 5) is fundamentally different to that created by the fundamental approach, and which is similar to Nagoo's comparison of a fraction flow curve against experimental data (right-hand chart in Figure 5).

+**NOTE:** Dr. Nagoo has continued to improve the pipe fractional flow theory, and a [much improved version is available in his own software solution](https://www.nagoo-associates.com/).
+If multiphase fluid flow in pipes is a critical issue for you, then this would be worth investigating further.
+The version I've implemented in Pyrus is an 'older' incarnation of the theory (even so I think it is still more logical, versatile and applicable than the classical approach).

 #### Fundamental Hydrostatic Gradient

-The fundamental hydrostatic gradient is calculated in the same manner as the classical approach.
+The fundamental hydrostatic gradient is calculated in the same manner as used in the classical approach.
 The difference lies in how the liquid holdup is calculated.

 The first step involves the definition of a dimensionless relative velocity $$\Omega$$.
 This dimensionless number incorporates all of the average in-situ phase velocities: